 The course is modular and areas covered include: theories of development and learning, the child in society, learning spaces and Professional Skills in the Children's Workforce.
 In the programme students will develop a number of transferable skills such as communication, information handling and team working.

-Full-time: 2 years (Although attendance at College is only on a Tuesday for 2018 entry) GCSE: English Language at grade C (or 4) or Level 2 equivalent Other requirements: You must be working at least 2.5 days a week in a relevant setting, and are normally expected to have obtained:
+Full-time: 2 years (Although attendance at College is only on a Thursday for 2019) GCSE: English Language at grade C (or 4) or Level 2 equivalent Other requirements: You must be working at least 2.5 days a week in a relevant setting, and are normally expected to have obtained:

 - An NQF Level 3 qualification in a work-related area or equivalent